-Note: In the Mail, tapping and holding a file may not work if the attachment hasn't been downloaded completely (if the icon shows a downward arrow).
+Note: In Mail, tapping and holding a file may not work if the attachment hasn't been downloaded completely (if the icon shows a downward arrow).
 In this case, tap on the icon to download it first.

-From the web
+From the Web

-Our built-in storefront is the best place to find free and paid scores that have been optimized specifically for the iPad, and you can use forScore's built-in web browser to download and save PDF files to your library.
+Our built-in storefront offers scores for free download and for purchase that have been optimized specifically for the iPad, and you can use forScore's built-in web browser to download and save PDF files from other websites to your library.
 Just tap on a direct link to a PDF file and choose whether you'd like to preview or save it.

-Deleting files
+Deleting Files

-To remove a score from your library, swipe your finger across it horizontally in the menu-it'll ask you to confirm so you don't delete anything by accident.
+To remove a score from forScore, swipe your finger across it from right to left in the menu-it'll ask you to confirm so you don't delete anything by accident.
 You can also tap on the "Edit" button to select multiple items from the list and delete them all at once.